hguomin/az-iiot-opc-e2e-solution/src/OpcUaPublisher/README.md

 }
 ```

-then the it will run as a edge module in Azure IoT Edge.
+then it will run as a edge module in Azure IoT Edge.